House at 3 Crown Street

-The house at 3 Crown Street in Nelsonville, New York, United States is located at the corner of Crown, a short side street, and Secor Street.
+The house at 3 Crown Street in Nelsonville, New York, United States is located at the corner of Crown—a short side street—and Secor Street.
 It is a 19th-century brick home that was added to the National Register of Historic Places in 1982 as "the finest mid-century Italianate structure in the area."

 It is a two-story, five-bay brick house on a stone foundation.
-The centrally-located doorway, behind a shed-roofed porch with two decorative piers, has an arched transom and four-paneled sidelights.
-All the windows have segmented arched brick lintels and shutters.
+The central doorway, behind a shed-roofed porch with two decorative piers, has an arched transom and four-paneled sidelights.
+Windows have segmented arched brick lintels and shutters.
 The gabled roofline is distinguished by a modillioned cornice, and is pierced by two brick chimneys on the south and one large one at a cross-gable on the north.
-A rear wing has been added since the house was built.
+A rear wing was added later.

 Local property tax records suggest the house was built in 1868.
-It does not appear on the first map of Nelsonville, in 1867, but is on an 1876 version.
-There, its owner is identified as J. and B. Secor.
-Local builder E. Ferris, with whom Secor co-owned another property in town, is noted as being active in that area of the village on the earlier map.
-He is thus considered likely to have built 3 Crown Street.
+It is absent from the 1897 first map of Nelsonville but appears on the 1876 version, identifying its owner as J. and B. Secor.
+Local builder E. Ferris—with whom Secor co-owned another property in town—is noted as being active in that area of the village on the earlier map, and considered likely to have built 3 Crown Street.

-Since the Secors, it has been through a number of owners, mainly physicians.
-They have collectively made very little change to the house.
+Since the Secors, the house has been through a number of owners, mainly physicians, who have collectively made very little change to the house.